Watercolor style animation in Clip Studio PAINT

 Initially we will have this result, with the main drawings:

-4. Intermediate Drawings of Watercolor-style Animation
+4. Intermediate Drawings of Watercolor Style Animation

 In this part of the animation process we will add more drawings to make the girl's movement more fluid.

-The second intermediate drawing at frame 29.
+The second intermediate drawing on frame 29.

 The third intermediate drawing will be on frame 31.